mirunaish/gochat/README.md

 Client deployed on Render at https://go-chat-frontend-1x27.onrender.com/

+Server currently deployed on Render at https://go-chat-backend-8jic.onrender.com

-Server deployed on AWS Elastic Beanstalk at http://gochat.us-east-1.elasticbeanstalk.com/
+Server previously deployed on AWS Elastic Beanstalk (taken down because of high costs).

 Navigate to the link above and create an account.
 (The layout breaks on Firefox, so I recommend Firefox Nightly or Chrome)